pir8scallywag/updatedportfolio/README.md

 # updatedportfolio
-Hello, my name is James Kinlaw and i am a Professional Software Developer.
+Hello, my name is James Kinlaw and i am a Professional Software Developer.This is my profile